NavCoT: Boosting LLM-Based Vision-and-Language Navigation via Learning Disentangled Reasoning: Method

 where $D$ denotes the textual observations of a single navigation step and $H$ is the history before the step. $U$, $V$, and $a$ are the output of FI, VIF, AP, respectively. $U^{*}$, $V^{*}$, and $a^{*}$ represent the ground-truth output extracted from $\mathrm{CoT}_{t}^{*}$ for FI, VIF, and AP, respectively.

-\textbf{Finetuning.} Besides pretraining, we also conduct finetuning with the imitation learning strategy~\cite{anderson2018vision} to further adapt LLM to generate sequential action decisions for navigation.
-To this end, we reformulate the expert trajectory from original VLN dataset using $\mathrm{CoT}_{t}^{*}$ to construct instruction-following dataset.
+\textbf{Finetuning.} We reformulate the expert trajectory from the original VLN dataset using $\mathrm{CoT}_{t}^{*}$ to construct instruction-following finetuning dataset.
 At each timestep $t$, we train the LLM to generate the complete navigational chain-of-thought $\mathrm{CoT}_{t}$ for action decisions.
 The finetuning objective $\mathcal{L}_{f}$ is:

 After in-domain training, we prompt the trained LLMs to generate the navigational chain-of-thought for action decision based on the prompt and the in-context example described in Sec.~\ref{Design of Chain-of-Thought Prompt}.
+Benefiting from our introduced in-domain training strategy, the LLM can learn to generate disentangled navigational reasoning with the desired format to guide itself for accurate action decisions.